-- Understand why the Apalachicola Bay oyster populations declined and why they have not recovered and identify restoration approaches that will inform larger efforts. - Determine whether loss of oyster populations is causing a decline in overall ecosystem health - Work with local stakeholders to develop an ecosystem-based adaptive management and restoration plan (the Plan) for Apalachicola Bay.
+- Understand why the Apalachicola Bay oyster populations declined, why they have not recovered, and identify restoration approaches that will inform larger efforts. - Determine whether loss of oyster populations is causing a decline in overall ecosystem health. - Work with local stakeholders to develop an ecosystem-based adaptive restoration and management plan (the Plan) for Apalachicola Bay.

-Purpose of the Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan
+Purpose of the Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan

 The purpose of the Plan is to provide the roadmap for restoration of the Bay ecosystem and its services as well as the re-establishment and management of a sustainable wild oyster fishery.
-The Plan is a suite of options intended for use by the State and Federal agencies and NGOs implementing restoration and subsequent resource management.
+The Plan is a suite of options intended for use by state and federal agencies and NGOs implementing restoration and subsequent resource management.
 A critical component of the Plan is the role of a local stakeholder group that will replace the existing CAB and will monitor progress in implementation of adaptive management for the ABS and serve as a conduit for bidirectional information flow for all stakeholders.

-Plan Development Leadership, Partners and Participant Groups
+Plan Development Leadership, Partners, and Participant Groups